-Whether retirement is just around the corner or farther in the future, you can save now to better afford making your retirement turn out just as you imagine it.
+Whether retirement is around the corner or in the future, let us help your retirement dreams come true.

-Go Energy Financial offers Individual Retirement Account options to meet your retirement needs and an IRA-like account that allows you to contribute toward a child’s education.
+We offer individual retirement account options to meet your retirement needs.
+We also have an IRA-like account that allows you to contribute toward a child’s education.
 These accounts have varying tax implications, so it’s always best to talk to a tax advisor before funding an IRA.
 We can help answer questions, too!
 Tax advisors don’t get to have all the fun.

 A Roth IRA is not tax-deductible (contributions are with after-tax dollars), but it offers tax-free growth and tax-free withdrawals in retirement.
 You can withdraw funds from principal contributions at any time, tax-free.
-The interest you earn, however, will not be tax free until you are over the age of 59½, have held the account for at least five years, or have a qualifying reason.
-Unlike a Traditional IRA, there is no limit on how long you can pay into a Roth IRA and you will not be required to take payments at age 70½.
+The interest earned is not tax free until you are over the age of 59½, have held the account for at least five years, or have a qualifying reason.
+Unlike a traditional IRA, there is no limit on how long you can pay into a Roth IRA and you are not required to take payments at age 70½.

-We mentioned before that IRAs and ESAs have varying tax implications.
-Our summaries are just the beginning, so please talk to a tax advisor.
+We mentioned before that IRAs and ESAs have varying tax implications, so please talk to a tax advisor.
 We’re here to answer questions, too, and we’d love to talk with you!